radare/node-yara/README.md

 # Using This Module

 This module exposes the `Scanner` class.
-Instances of this class are used to configure one or more YARA rules, external variables (referred to as simply "variables" throughout this document).
+Instances of this class are used to configure one or more YARA rules and zero or more external variables.
 Once configured with these items, `Scanner` instances are then used to scan content using the `scan()` method.

 This module exports the `createScanner()` function which is used to create instances of the `Scanner` class.